Coolpenguin3745/Minecraft-Murder-Mystery-Maps/README.md

 ### How to play Minecraft Murder Mystery:

-Each player goes through the Randomiser & gets a book.They must not read their book to anyone!
-If you're Innocent you must find & kill the murderer!
+Each player goes through the Randomiser & gets a book.
+They must not read their book to anyone!
+If you're Innocent, you must find & kill the murderer!
 But if you're the murderer, you must stealthily kill the other players to win!
 Don't trust ANYONE!
 They might be the murderer!
-If your play Murder Mystery 2, the same rules and way how to applies, but now if you get the Murderer book.
-You pass to someone else to be your partner.
+If you play Murder Mystery 2, the same rules and way how to applies, but now if you get the Murderer book.
+You pass it to someone else to be your partner.

 ### Rules:

-1. Gamertags and
+1. Gamertags and death messages are off.
-death-messages
-are off

-2. You don't
-talk if you've
-been killed by
-the murderer!
+2. You don't talk if you've been killed, unless told otherwise or have a role that lets you.

-3. If all the
+3. If all the murderer dies, they MUST say so.
-murderer dies,
-they MUST say
-so

-4. Everyone must
-be able to
+4. Everyone must be able to communicate with each other.
-communicate to
-each other

 # Roles